vmchale/jacinda/README.md

 # Documentation

-The manpages document the builtins and a syntax reference.
+The manpages document the builtins and provide a syntax reference.

 # Further Advantages